garrett-huggins/tcli/README.md

 A locally installed CLI package for starting projects the quick way.

+> Currently this project only supports the use of npm, support for yarn is on the way

 ## Install

 1. In your terminal of choice clone this repo